Agostino Gemelli: Death

 Gemelli died in Milan on 15 July 1959.

 Academic legacy

 Gemelli is also considered one of the 20th century's most prominent Franciscans.
 He worked to reconcile Christian faith and modern culture, though questions have arisen about his political legacy in recent times.

-Despite his many administrative duties as University Rector (which he performed until his death), Gemelli's endeavors involved both scientific and philosophical studies.
+Despite his many administrative duties as University Rector (which he performed until his death), Gemelli's endeavours involved both scientific and philosophical studies.
 At the request of Pope Pius XI, he also served as the first President of the Pontifical Academy of Sciences (1937).
 In addition, he wrote extensively on the contemporary meaning of Franciscan spirituality and was a pioneer in actively engaging the laity in the mission of the church.